-This course is designed to give you an appropriate grounding in the fundamental assumptions, the conceptual novelties, and the distinctive tools of analysis that comprise this emergent school of economic theory, while placing this theorizing in historica
+EnSt 310 is designed to give you an appropriate grounding in fundamental assumptions, conceptual novelties, and the distinctive tools of analysis that comprise this emergent school of economic theory, while placing this theorizing in ecological context.

 This course focuses on the energy policy concerns of Israel and its surrounding region.

 This course examines the major role that fossil fuels play in regional and interstate politics, including their effect on wars, regime change, and human rights.

 Environmental quality varies widely across race, class, gender and other forms of social difference.
 This course explores how and why these differences exist.